Boosting Model Performance Through Error Analysis

 - Compare the new model’s performance to that of the current model.

 Error analysis improves performance of the model.
 With the results of the analysis, you apply the corrections to better train the model.
 This creates a more generalized model that will better identify new images.
+Keep reading for error analysis examples.

 Analyze Model Errors on Development Set